 Chapters 3 and 4 give a base for further investigation of the BMPR2 and IL-1ß links through animal model work and investigation of human samples in the subsequent chapters.

 As in Chapter 3 the limitations of results shown in this chapter include the fact that the commercial cells available are not from a defined region of the lung and the time-point chosen to perform mRNA work.
 These were covered in the discussion section of Chapter 3.

-Other factors important inthsi chapter is the fact that the process of transfection itself can cause gene transcription alterations other than those intended i.e. the loss of BMPR2.
+Other factors important in this chapter is the fact that the process of transfection itself can cause gene transcription alterations other than those intended i.e. the loss of BMPR2.
 To try and assess these alterations I compared Mock transfected cells with those transfected with BMPR2 siRNA.
 This should mean that the process of transfection is not considered as a variable in this case however as a separate level of assessment I ran the same R script as the normal assessment but just comparing cells with and without going through the transfection process and there were 38 genes listed (Appendix 12).
 I also assessed the same panel by qPCR as in the other chapters and this showed that only VIPR1 was altered by transfection.

 In-vivo analysis of IL-1ß involvement in murine model of PAH with BMPR2 R899X mutation